Quantum Entanglement as a Cohomological Obstruction: Introduction

 \section{Introduction}

-\textbf{Preliminaries.} Quantum entanglement is the organizing principle of quantum systems, representing the defining nonclassical correlation in quantum systems, that facilitates quantum information capabilities and structures the landscape of quantum phases.
-By definition, an entangled state shares information across the whole system through nonclassical correlations.
+\textbf{Preliminaries.} Quantum entanglement is the organizing principle of quantum systems.
+It encodes correlations that cannot be reproduced by classical probabilistic mixtures.
+In an entangled state, information is shared across the whole system in a way that is not reducible to correlations of its subsystems.
 This indicates that local information obtained by tracing out subsystems need not determine the global state.
 Motivated by this thought, we test entanglement through a reconstruction question: when do locally compatible marginals assemble into a global state, and when is such a state unique?
 In algebro-geometric terms, the presheaf of states may fail to satisfy the sheaf axioms in the presence of entanglement: gluing can fail, and even when gluing is possible, uniqueness can fail.
 In this setting, entanglement appears as a cohomological obstruction to global reconstruction.
 Reduced density operators may agree on all overlaps while a global state is not unique.

 A variety of quantitative measures of entanglement have been introduced, ranging from entanglement entropy for pure states, to entanglement of formation, distillable entanglement, and relative entropy of entanglement for mixed states, to more computationally motivated quantities such as concurrence and negativity (see, e.g., \cite{Horodecki:1996nc,2001quant.ph..1032T,Guhne:2008qic,umegaki1962conditional}).
 These are real‑valued functions of states and are useful for analysis and numerics, but they are not directly accessible experimentally.
 By contrast, we work with entanglement witnesses, which are Hermitian observables.
 As physical observables, their expectation values provide testable certificates for separability or inseparability.
 We also use their global organization to examine compatibility across patches.